E♭ Major Sixth Chord

 Harmonic Function

-The Eb major sixth chord commonly functions as the mediant (♭III) in C minor or subdominant in B♭ major.
+The E♭ major sixth chord commonly functions as the mediant (♭III) in C minor or subdominant in B♭ major.
 Its harmonic role varies by key — in major keys it provides stable harmonic grounding.

 The major sixth chord adds a major sixth to the major triad.
 It has a warm, pleasant quality with a hint of jazz sophistication, often used as a substitute for the plain major chord.
+The E♭ Major Sixth Chord specifically contains 4 notes: E♭, G, B♭, C (formula: 1-3-5-6).
+On piano, Eb-rooted chords sit on a black key with white keys nearby, and jazz pianists often find rootless Eb voicings fall naturally under the fingers.
+R&B, soul, gospel, and Motown music frequently use Eb chords, which provide a warm, rich harmonic bed that complements vocal melodies.

 Common Progressions